albertotonda/albertotonda.github.io/content/publication/tonda-2017-foodmc/index.md

   of existence, COST Action FoodMC helped fund several international collaborations between European researchers, fostered the drafting of survey papers on food modelling, organized meetings for discussion, and co-funded a training school.'
+featured: false
+publication: '*Proceedings of the IOBC conference on Integrated Protection of Stored Products*'
 ---